FranckPachot/ybio/README.md

 ```

 # read results
-The run display a notice for each batch of rows but the summary is stored in the benchruns table:
+The run displays a notice for each batch of rows but the summary is stored in the benchruns table:
 ```
 opc=> select end_time-start_time duration,round(num_rows/extract(epoch from end_time-start_time)) riops
       ,round(100*max_scratch::float/table_scratch) as pct_scratch